-Her experience includes:
+Her recent experience includes:

 - defending regulatory enforcement proceedings against a global investment bank for alleged due diligence failings in their role on IPOs

-Rebecca was admitted to the Malaysian Bar as Advocate and Solicitor of High Court of Malaya and holds a Bachelor of Law (Hons) from Multimedia University.
+Rebecca was admitted to the Malaysian Bar as an Advocate and Solicitor of High Court of Malaya and holds a Bachelor of Law (Hons) from Multimedia University.